 If you are unable to write the final course examination in a prescribed time period, you may apply for an alternate examination.
 You are NOT ELIGIBLE to apply for an alternate examination if you received a failing grade in your course.

 There is a fee of $150 for this service.
 This fee is non-refundable and non-transferable.
 Payment must be included with your alternate examination application or it will not be considered.

-The application for an alternate examination may be accessed online or you may call us at 416-978-2400, press 2, and we will send you an application by email, fax, or mail.
+The application for an alternate examination may be accessed online or you may call us at 416-978-2400, and we will send you an application by email, fax, or mail.

 Final course grading is retained for a maximum period of 7 years.

-Examinations, final projects/assignments (includes examination answer booklets and other evaluation elements which have not been returned to registrants) is retained for 11 months.
+Examinations and final projects/assignments (includes examination answer booklets and other evaluation elements which have not been returned to registrants) are retained for 11 months.

 Only courses that took place after January 2003 will appear on the transcript.
 If you require official verification of your final results for courses completed prior to January 2003, you may request a Duplicate Grade Report Application Form.
 Note that the School retains records for a period of seven years and cannot guarantee that final course results prior to 2003 are still available.
 Academic documents will not be released without your express written consent.

 A fee is charged for each transcript or duplicate Grade Report issued.
 Payment must be included with the application form and will not be processed until payment has been received.